Skip to main content

 1) Login into our AWS Management Console

-2) Go to Services -> IAM and search for the user with credentials leaked (TIP You can search either by Access Keys or by Username).
+2) Go to Services -> IAM and search for the user with the leaked credentials (TIP You can search either by Access Keys or by Username).
 In case you prefer using the CLI:

 aws iam list-users --output json --query 'Users[?contains(UserName, `testAlejandro`) == `true`]'

-3) Within the User, click in “Delete user” button (top right corner).
-If you prefer to use the CLI you’ll have to delete dependencies (Access Keys, Groups, etc), an example can be found here.
+3) Within the User, click on “Delete user” button (top right corner).
+If you prefer to use the CLI, you’ll have to delete dependencies (Access Keys, Groups, etc), an example can be found here.

-4) If the service team is known we should notify them via their slack channel (and @ the specific user).
-If the service team isn’t known message should be sent privately on Slack.
+4) If the service team is known, we should notify them via their slack channel (and @ the specific user).
+If the service team isn’t known, messages should be sent privately on Slack.

 Getting new credentials